ukparliament/weeknotes.data-search/21/index.md

 ### Strolls

 Dan and Robert took a stroll and had lunch.
 Ben and Robert also went strolling and drank coffee.
 Ben smoked fags.
-To no-one's surprise Robert didn't.
+To no-one's surprise, Robert didn't.

 Robert and Michael did less strolling and more eating, stopping off at [Coleman Coffee Roasters](http://wearewaterloo.co.uk/business/coleman-coffee-roasters) for plates of oatcakes and cheese.
 Other purveyors of oatcakes may be available and just as good.
 Seems unlikely.